open-telemetry/opentelemetry.io/content/en/docs/kubernetes/operator/automatic.md

 the annotation or the Instrumentation resource.
 Failure to set this value causes instrumentation injection to abort, leaving the original pod unchanged.

-Since Go auto-instrumentation uses eBPF it also requires elevated permissions.
+Since Go auto-instrumentation uses eBPF, it also requires elevated permissions.
-When you opt in, the sidecar the Operator injects will enjoy the following
+When you opt in, the sidecar the Operator injects will require the following
 permissions:

 ```yaml